Improved model-based clustering performance using Bayesian initialization averaging: Illustrative Data Sets

 Zachary's Karate club data set records the social network of friendships between $n = 34$ members of a karate club at a United States university in the $1970$s \citep{zachary77}.
 While friendships within the network initially arose organically, a dispute between a part time instructor and the club president led to two political factions developing, with the members taking the side of either the president or the instructor, ultimately leading to the formation of a new organisation.
+The goal of the study is to correctly classify each member as ultimately taking the side of either the president or the instructor after the split.
 A $G = 4$ group SBM is applied to this data.
-The network is visualised in Figure~$\ref{fig:Karate_data}$ using the Fruchterman-Reingold \citep{Fruchterman1991} layout algorithm available in the \textbf{R} package \textbf{igraph} \citep{igraph}.
+The network is visualised in Figure $\ref{fig:Karate_data}$ using the Fruchterman-Reingold \citep{Fruchterman1991} layout algorithm available in the \textbf{R} package \textbf{igraph} \citep{igraph}.